jprx/modelsim_docker/README.md

 First, launch XQuartz and then go to ZQuartz -> Preferences -> Security and check Allow remote connections.
 Restart XQuartz.

-To make a directory from your Mac visible to `Modelsim`, specify the Mac directory to mount in `mac_start.sh`'s variable "MAC_DIR".
-This directory will be mounted at /mac/ in the container.

 Before attempting to run the container, ensure `Docker` is running!

 Then, run `./mac_start.sh` to start the container and you should see the `Modelsim` window open.

-When you are done running Modelsim, if you are security conscious, you should run `./mac_stop.sh` to disallow remote X11 connections, uncheck 'Allow remote connections' under XQuartz Preferences, and quit XQuartz.
-Every time you run Modelsim you will need to ensure 'Allow remote connections' is checked though.
+When you are done running Modelsim, if you are security conscious, you should uncheck 'Allow remote connections' under XQuartz Preferences and quit XQuartz.
+Every time you run Modelsim you will need to ensure 'Allow remote connections' is checked, and XQuartz is restarted with this option enabled.